freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 * Users are able to manage their Wordpress webpage from any computer
 * There's a blog built-in and ready to go whenever applicable
 * It has plugins, which extend functionality to WordPress sites
+* It

-One of the main things that appeal to people about WordPress is the abudant themes and plugins.
-You can make your website look however you like, and with many plugins available you can do anything from having a plugin to handle contact forms, manage SEO (Search Engine Optimization), and many more.
+One of the main things that appeal to people about WordPress is the abundant themes and plugins.
+You can make your website look however you like, and with many plugins available you can do anything including:

+* Create advanced forms
+* Manage SEO (Search Engine Optimization)
+* Accept online payments
+* Allow individuals to register as a user on your Wordpress site
+* Show certain elements to only those users who pay a fee
+* The list goes on and on....

+And let's not forget the revolutionary plugin and theme developed by Elegant Themes known as **Divi**.
+It's changed the way Wordpress sites are created.

 Whether its page transitions or a customized contact form, WordPress users are only a few clicks away from building a website.

 ### More Information